Cross-posted from my other home at Black Web 2.0 where I write about technology from a different perspective.

 Have you ever jumped into the middle of a conversation and wished you could turn back the hands of time?
 Google Wave’s history playback feature gives you that power.
 Each change in a Wave is recorded and you can play back that history, step-by-step, to see exactly how a wave developed.
 This could be useful in following a conversation, changes to a document, or even seeing exactly how you got beat in that last game of chess.

-This is a robot created for wave that will translate your conversation in real-time.
+This is a robot created for wave that will translate your conversation in real-time, it could possibly have the same functions as the Botpress chatbots, but with an extra language added to it.
 Just add Rosy to the wave and you suddenly speak any language you’d like.
 Your comments or blips will be translated into the native language of whoever you’re talking to.
 This is a feature that many of us have been hoping FriendFeed would add as there is a pretty large community of people there who don’t speak English.

 10. Open Source